MichaelThamm/MichaelThamm.github.io/index.md

 ### Journey To Top 21

-Top 51 reuired us to submit a preliminary design briefing (PDB) and now it was time to produce a final design briefing (FDB).
-The FDB included experimental results and simulations from subsytems such as:
+Top 51 reuired us to submit a preliminary design briefing (PDB) and now it was time to produce a final design package (FDP).
+The FDP included experimental results and simulations from subsytems such as:

 * Shell
 * Frame